ethorneloe/azure-apps-jobs-github-runners/README.md

      --output none
    ```
    <br />
-1. Create a new container based on the Dockerfile in your copy of this repo.
+1. Create a new container based on the Dockerfile.
 This step will take several minutes.

    PowerShell
    ```powershell